baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-raspberry-pi.md

 topology and routing decisions are distributed between all the nodes.
 Spreading this information reduces the “cost” on each node.

+Before you can establish a BATMAN-Adv meshed network, you need to establish an [Ad-Hoc WiFi network][24] since this is used as the foundation for building the mesh.
+BATMAN-Adv is a mesh software that runs on top of each of the ad-hoc connected devices.
+Your not establish a mesh network because you have a few ad-hoc connected devices, but because the BATMAN-Adv software is running on top of the ad-hoc connected devices.
+The mesh software routes packets from one point of the mesh to another point in the most efficient way, while taking advantage of the Ad-Hoc network on which it rides.

+What the mesh provides an expansion of the networks reach over an area which may be impossible to cover by using cables or a single WiFi access point.
+Also, a mesh is a "living thing" that can compensate and recalculate alternative routes on the fly.
+This makes a mesh very robust and reliable when comparing it to running Access Points in WDS mode for instance.

 The Open-Mesh web site contains an excellent introduction into the [B.A.T.M.A.N. protocol concept][08].
 The original BATMAN protocol ran on the [Network Layer (Layer 3)][13] but [B.A.T.M.A.N.
 Advanced (BATMAN-Adv)][05] is a